bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

   Figure 1: PixelCNN Mask (source: [1])

-However, the mask doesn't just deal with the spacial location of full pixels, it also has to take into account the RGB values, which leads us to two different types of masks: A and B.  For the first convolution layer on the original image, the same rule applies as above, never read ahead.
+However, the mask doesn't just deal with the spatial location of full pixels, it also has to take into account the RGB values, which leads us to two different types of masks: A and B.  For the first convolution layer on the original image, the same rule applies as above, never read ahead.
-For full pixel :math:`i`'s mask when reading from pixel :math:`x_i`, the "B" pixel should only be connected to "G" and "R"; the "R" pixel should only be connected to "R"; and the "R" pixel shouldn't be connected at all to pixel :math:`i`.
+For full pixel :math:`i`'s mask when reading from pixel :math:`x_i`, the "B" pixel should only be connected to "G" and "R"; the "G" pixel should only be connected to "R"; and the "R" pixel shouldn't be connected at all to pixel :math:`i`.
 You can see the connectivity on the right side of Figure 1 (Note you still have full "read" access to all sub-pixels from predecessor